|This is an unofficial version.

 within 30 days from the date on which the order of the discipline committee is served on the investigated member.

-19(2) No person shall falsely personate a registered optometrist of a like or different name, or buy, sell, or fraudulently obtain a certificate of registration issued to another.
+No person shall falsely personate a registered member, or professional corporation, of a like or different name, or buy, sell, or fraudulently obtain a certificate of registration or permit issued to another.

 (a) test lenses or trial frames; or